hpssjellis/my-examples-of-iot-platforms/README.md

 #  Updated April 2024  Helium Console is not allowing new logins!

+April 29th, 2024.
+So I got Helium-iot and datacake working so I will stop this research and hopefully make some videos.

+.

+.

 Now what do we do?
 Let's start this research again!